OffBroadway/flippydrive/source/installation/ethernet.rst

 Step 5: Reassemble GameCube
 ===========================

-Follow the instructions in :ref:`Step 1 of the FlippyDrive installation guide <opengamecube>` in reverse.
-While putting the lid back on, make sure to gently push the ribbon cable underneath the side wall carefully.
+Follow the instructions in :ref:`Step 1 of the FlippyDrive installation guide <opengamecube>` in reverse without the screw that was removed in Step 2.
+While putting the lid back on (with the lid open), make sure to gently push the ribbon cable underneath the side wall carefully.

 .. danger::
     Make sure your disc lid is **open** before reassembly.
 Attaching it when closed can damage the door cover switch.